 We have compared the most common options for a good basic home-HiFi needle and using our ears have actually decided that the Ortofon OM PRO S (actually a DJ Needle) is the best sounding, so we now recommend this for home use.
 The upside is that they are more durable than normal home HiFi needles and they cost the same.

 The next step up from your standard cartridge is to the $200 price point.
 The is generally the case across all brands.
 We recommend and stock the Audio-Technica VM range - mostly because we sell their turntables and they are fab.
 This starts with the little blue guy you see down below which you can then upgrade with the V520, V530 & V540 stylus for increasingly sophisticated diamond production techniques.

 Audio-Technica is Japanese audio specialist with 53 years of experience they have been making cartiges and styli for this whole time and have supplied countless other brands around the world.

 The needle is arguably the most important part of your set up!
 Think about it, this is where the action happens.
 People often make the mistake of leaving their stylus on until it wears out.
 This is not good.
 The more worn your needle, the more damage it's doing to your wax every time you play it.

 In addition to regularly replacing your needle(s), we also strongly recommend that you get yourself a little bottle of stylus cleaner and clean your needle regularly between plays.

 Now that we've had our little rant, regarding replacement needles, we keep a limited range of the best styli in stock.
-For DJs: Ortofon OM & Shure N447 and for home use we recommend the Ortofon OM 10 cartridge and we do keep a select range of the more common home Hi-Fi needles in stock.
+For DJs: Ortofon OM & Shure N447 and as stated above, for home use we recommend the Ortofon OM PRO S cartridge.
+We also keep a select range of the more common home Hi-Fi needles in stock.